 - The SiLC PTP is undertaking a review of the SiLC application and assessment process seeking to update and streamline the process with the aim of increasing the size of the SiLC register whilst maintaining SiLC's high professional standards and competence.
-The current focus is on the format of the exam paper, guidance and support to assessors, the format of the Introduction Day, updating the website and reviewing the SiLC criteria. - Continuing to raise awareness about limitations to reuse of excavated materials due to the EA approach to waste permitting which is delaying regeneration projects and could limit the government's ability to meet its brownfield first and sustainability agenda.
+The current focus is on the format of the exam paper, guidance and support to assessors, the format of the Introduction Day, updating the website and reviewing the SiLC criteria. - Following the successful SiLC/ CIRIA Soil CoP Stakeholder workshop on 'Future regulation of excavated soils', SiLC published three papers which set the scene around material reuse issues, presented the findings of the workshop and ideas for improvements.
+SiLC_CIRIA-COP_Reuse-workshop_3_options_to_consider_Rev00.pdf A related article was placed in Ground Engineering 'Regulation makes reuse of excavated materials hard, but there are opportunities to change this' | Ground Engineering - Continuing to raise awareness about limitations to reuse of excavated materials due to the EA approach to waste permitting which is delaying regeneration projects and could limit the government's ability to meet its brownfield first and sustainability agenda.
 This includes plans to write and meet with government and the EA and providing feedback to CL:AIRE on DoWCoP V3 draft. - SiLC are looking for volunteers to support collaboration with CIEH and NCLOG to develop a template for peer reviews to support local authority officers. - Tom Henman has taken over from Roger Clark as SiLC representative on the NQMS Steering Group and we have been working on modifications to the Overview and Appendix 1 documents. - SiLC held a webinar on 'Maximising Natural Capital Benefits for Brownfield and Sustainable Development' on 20 June 2024 with good attendance from young careers professionals. - The Climate and Sustainability sub group held a session with speakers from the Green Finance Initiative and DEFRA focussing on policy and frameworks related to land condition and brownfield sites. - SiLC is looking for volunteers to support to review and update to the National Brownfield Skills Framework (but not the accompanying Excel tool as our 2023 survey suggested that this is not widely used).
 This will include its expansion to cover relevant technical competencies being reviewed by the recently established SiLC Climate & Sustainability sub-group.

-SiLC is currently planning the 2025 Annual Forum, which is to be held online on 27 March, and will be seeking speakers.
+• SiLC is currently planning the 2025 Annual Forum, which is to be held online on 27 March, and will be seeking speakers.
 SiLCs are invited to submit case studies of successful projects.